Is One Ferret Enough?

 In conclusion, playtime is vital to keeping your ferret happy and healthy.
 It keeps them mentally stimulated, exercised, and happy.
 It’s essential to provide them with toys that engage their natural instincts, and spending time with them is critical to creating a strong bond and having fun together.
 Play can also help prevent behavioral problems and aid in stress reduction, making it a crucial element of ferret care.

-Recommended Reading: Are Ferrets Intelligent?
+Recommended Reading: Do Ferrets Like Water?

 Introducing Multiple Ferrets